Space-Saver-Bookings/Space-Saver-Server/README.md

 ### Description

-Retrieve a list of all users registered in the system.
+Retrieve a list of users within the same space(s) as the authenticated user.

 ### Response